“Anne, is it possible for my high-school daughter to do school independently with HomeschoolingTorah? I need to work full-time.”

 MATH

 For this subject, I think it would be easier for her to use a different curriculum, such as Life of Fred, if you will not be available to help as a teacher.
 I like Life of Fred because it can be self taught!
-Another excellent choice is Teaching Textbooks or School Yourself.
+Other excellent choices are Teaching Textbooks or School Yourself.

 SCIENCE